tailcallhq/tailcallhq.github.io/docs/client-tuning.md

 ---
-title: Client Tuning
+title: Optimizing GraphQL Client Performance
-description: Tuning client for performance
+description: "Learn how to tune your client for optimal performance.
+Our guide provides essential tips and techniques to enhance responsiveness and efficiency in your applications.
+Start optimizing your client today for a faster, smoother user experience."
+slug: graphql-client-performance-tuning
+sidebar_label: Client Performance
 ---

 ### HTTP (Hypertext Transfer Protocol)